 Learn more about thermal cracking here!

 According to ACI 301-16: Specifications for Structural Concrete, the maximum concrete temperature differential should not exceed 35 °F (19 °C) during curing.
-In most situations, this approach is very conservative, but in other cases, it can be an overestimation of the allowable temperature differential.
+In most situations, this approach is very conservative.
+In other cases, it can be an overestimation of the allowable temperature differential.

-Without monitoring temperature differentials in mass concrete, contractors and project managers could run into serious problems such as cracking, reduced service life, project delays and noncompliance.
+Without monitoring temperature differentials in mass concrete, contractors and project managers could run into serious problems.
+This can include cracking, reduced service life, project delays and noncompliance.
 These problems can make it hard to have a sustainable concrete construction.

 What’s the Best Way to Monitor Temperature Differentials?

 On construction sites, temperature differentials are normally measured using thermocouples or data loggers.
-Unfortunately, using these tools to collect data and subsequently analyzing the data on a computer becomes quite time-consuming, which negatively impacts a project’s schedule.
+Unfortunately, using these tools to collect data and subsequently analyzing the data on a computer becomes quite time-consuming.
+This can negatively impacts a project’s schedule.

 Fortunately, contractors and engineers can take advantage of advanced technology that uses the maturity method to monitor concrete temperatures.
 One such technology is Giatec’s SmartRock®, which has now been re-engineered with innovative dual-temperature capabilities.
-This trusted wireless sensor, used on over 6,200 sites worldwide, is installed on the rebar before a mass concrete pour and enables the measurement of concrete temperatures in two locations simultaneously.
+This trusted wireless sensor, used on over 6,200 sites worldwide, is installed on the rebar before a mass concrete pour.
+It enables the measurement of concrete temperatures in two locations simultaneously.

 These easy-to-install sensors offer precise real-time temperature readings for mass concrete pours at the surface and center of the slab, which are immediately sent to the user’s mobile device.

-For greater control over the monitoring and analysis of mass concrete element temperatures, project owners and contractors can complement SmartRock with SmartHub™, a remote monitoring system that allows users to access SmartRock data any time, anywhere (even off-site).
+For greater control over the monitoring and analysis of mass concrete element temperatures, project owners and contractors can complement SmartRock with SmartHub™.
+It is a remote monitoring system that allows users to access SmartRock data any time, anywhere (even off-site).

 Read more about SmartHub here!